 - A confirmation email that the data is ready will be sent.
 Any issues will be sent in an attached Exceptions Report to the notification email.

-- For new matters, you will also be sent an email with login credentials and instructions on how to begin document review in DISCO.
+- For new databases, you will also be sent an email with login credentials and instructions on how to begin document review in DISCO.

 Keywords: ingest file format, collections, supported file types